Venatus/golang-coding-challenge/README.md

 ## Tools

-Dbeaver [https://dbeaver.io/] is a useful UI to connect to clickhouse.
-This application will use a native connection (port 9000), but dbeaver will need to use http (port 8123)
+[Dbeaver](https://dbeaver.io) is a useful UI to connect to clickhouse.
+In Go it is preferred to use a native connection (port 9000), but dbeaver will need to use http (port 8123)